Skip to Content

 It was with the publication of this 1954 novel that the concept of the vampire began to shift and change in exciting and terrifying ways.
 I Am Legend also defined the presentation of plague and apocalypse in modern fiction, with a disease that has wiped out untold numbers and turned the rest of us into vampires.

+One man survives, boarded up in his Los Angeles home.
+And over the course of the novel, he, the last human in a society of vampires, becomes the titular legend.
 This is a clever inversion of vampire mythology.
 In a world where every surviving person is now a vampire, the one human is, himself, the vampire; the legend; the hunter, the beast.

 Not only is I Am Legend an inversion of the vampire mythology and a defining moment in pandemic fiction, it’s also a claustrophobic horror story about vulnerability and survival.
 One man must continue to survive, but to what end?
 What is he waiting and hoping for?
 That existential dread adds so much weight to this already phenomenal horror novel.